Constantinos Christodoulides

 Cell and Molecular Biology

-Previously, we identified Wnt pathway molecules, LRP5 and RSPO3, as novel regulators of human fat distribution.
-Notably, LRP5 is already a therapeutic target for osteoporosis, highlighting the translational potential of this work.
-My current focus also includes additional developmental signaling pathways, such as TGF-beta signaling, which genetic studies suggest are critical in modulating fat distribution, type 2 diabetes risk, and coronary disease susceptibility.
+Previously, we identified WNT pathway molecules, LRP5 and RSPO3, as novel regulators of human fat distribution.
+Notably, LRP5 is already a therapeutic target for osteoporosis, underscoring the translational potential of this work.

-I am a BHF Intermediate Clinical Research Fellow and Honorary Consultant in Endocrinology and Diabetes.
-I completed my PhD at the University of Cambridge before taking up a post as an Academic Clinical Lecturer at the University of Oxford.
+I am a British Heart Foundation (BHF) Senior Clinical Research Fellow and Honorary Consultant in Endocrinology and Diabetes.
+I completed my PhD at the University of Cambridge before joining the University of Oxford as an Academic Clinical Lecturer.

 Recent publications